- Hook feet under foot brace and lie supine on incline board

 in to incline board, ball can be placed under legs as illustrated.

-Elbows can be raise over opposing knees for fuller range of motion.
+Elbows can be raised over opposing knees for fuller range of

-If upper back does not come completely down at end of movement,
+motion.
+If upper back does not come completely down at end of

 involved in exercise.
 Pectineus, Adductor Longus, and Brevis